ReviewSite/ReviewSite/README.md

 * Check out this project, and use the provided vagrantbox to do development/testing
 * For any changes, include updated/added unit tests, and ensure that the whole suite runs
 * Push changes to github
-* Push changes to the 'dev' site (ask Aleks/Casey/Robin for access to it)
+* [optional] Push changes to the 'dev' site (ask Aleks/Casey/Robin for access to it)
-* Manually test the changes there too, using the accounts that are provided by the above people
+* Every week or so, change will be pushed to the 'dev' site for testing, and then, if no problems occur, promoted to "production" soon-thereafter
-* Request that the changes be pushed to the 'prod' site by robin
+ * Ask Alex/Robin if you would like code promoted earlier.

 Development Setup instructions: